Steve Gadd: Career

-In 1968, Gadd made his first studio recording on Gap Mangione's album Diana in the Autumn Wind.
+In 1968, Gadd made his first studio recording, on Gap Mangione's album Diana in the Autumn Wind.

-In 1973, Gadd formed the short-lived jazz fusion band L'Image with Mike Mainieri, Warren Bernhardt, David Spinozza and Tony Levin.
+In 1973, Gadd formed a short-lived jazz fusion band, L'Image, with Mike Mainieri, Warren Bernhardt, David Spinozza and Tony Levin.
 Also in 1973, he started playing on numerous albums for the jazz label CTI Records, backing artists like Milt Jackson, Chet Baker, Art Farmer, Jim Hall, and Hubert Laws.
-Late 1970s, he formed jazz fusion group Stuff with Eric Gale, Richard Tee and other members.
+In the late 1970s, he formed a jazz fusion group, Stuff, with Eric Gale, Richard Tee, and other members.
 Gadd played drums on the title track of Steely Dan's 1977 jazz-rock album Aja; the drum solo he played at the end of the song has become "the stuff of legend", according to a 2019 Jazziz article, with its "explosive tom-tom runs and crisp cymbal grooves".
-Other notable recordings from the 1970s are Van McCoy's hit "The Hustle" (1975), Paul Simon's "50 Ways To Leave Your Lover" (1975), Rickie Lee Jones' "Chuck E.'s in Love" (1979) and the Chick Corea's album "The Leprechaun" (1976), Herb Alpert's album "Beyond" (1980), and Marc Cohn's album "Marc Cohn" (1991).
+Other notable recordings from the 1970s are Van McCoy's hit "The Hustle" (1975), Paul Simon's "50 Ways To Leave Your Lover" (1975), Rickie Lee Jones's "Chuck E.'s in Love" (1979), Chick Corea's album "The Leprechaun" (1976), Herb Alpert's album "Beyond" (1980), and Marc Cohn's album "Marc Cohn" (1991).

 In 1981, he played drums and percussion for Simon and Garfunkel's Concert in Central Park.

 Gadd was a member of the Manhattan Jazz Quintet from its founding in 1983 until he left in 1987, replaced by Dave Weckl, although he has reunited with the group several times since then.
 The group has only officially released its albums in Japan, and is best known there.